kontoulis/rabbitmq-laravel/README.md

 ## Usage
 - Routing Key / Queue Name

-The default routing key can be set in config file, or env("APP_NAME")."_queue") will be used Also most methods take argument `$routingKey` which can override the default
+The default routing key can be set in config file, or env("APP_NAME")."_queue") will be used.
+Also most methods take argument `$routingKey` which can override the default.
 ```php
 RabbitMQ::setRoutingKey("myRoutingKey/queueName");
 ```